 11. Discover the Local Trades at Binh Tay Market (Cho Lon)

-Binh Tay Market, known as “Cho Lon,” is the most prominent wholesale market in Saigon.
+Binh Tay Market, known as “Cho Lon,” is Saigon’s most prominent wholesale market.
 Binh Tay Market was built in 1928 by a Chinese businessman.
 It just currently closed for renovation in 2017 in Chinatown, but temporary booths of over 1,000 shops are set up near Thap Muoi Street.
-This busy local market in District 6 is where visitors can come to witness the local trades.
+This busy local market in District 6 is where visitors can witness the local trades.

 Location: 57A Thap Muoi Street, Ward 2, District 6, Ho Chi Minh City